-These markets are characterized as areas in need of intensive environmental enhancements, master planning, and formalized neighborhood organization.
-In order to facilitate the creation of mixed income developments, the City recommends seeking designation as Neighborhood Revitalization Strategy Areas (NRSA's) through HUD in order to prepare the area for real estate investments in a 3 to 5-year time frame and provide flexibility of use of funds without income qualifications.
+These markets are characterized as area in pred of intensive environmental enhancements, master planning, and formalized neighborhour organization.
+In order to facilitate the creation of mixed income developments, the City recommods seeking designation as Neighborhood Revitalization Strategy Areas (NRSA) through HUD in order to prepare the area for real estate investments in a 3 to 5-year time frame an provide flexibility of use of funds without income qualifications.

-Emerging Market Areas: Southern Gateway, Pleasant Grove, and University Hills.
+Emerging Market Areas Soutern Greway, Pleasant Grove, and University Hills.